shauryanathan/issue-and-pr/README.md

 * Fork this repository.
 * Clone it to you local machine
+* Setting the Upstream for the fork ("git remote add upstream https://github.com/jboss-outreach/issue-and-pr/")
 * Create an issue introducing yourself.
 * Add a file to `/student` directory.
 The file name must be you name.
 * The file must be similar to the `student.md` file.